-EquityLine MIC was founded by the principals of EquityLine Financial Corp., an Ontario-based mortgage brokerage formed in 2014, who all have extensive knowledge of the Canadian real estate and mortgage industries.
-The objective of forming EquityLine MIC was to reduce the reliance on outside funding sources through the creation of an internal capital fund.
+EquityLine MIC was founded by the principals of EquityLine Financial Corp., an Ontario-based mortgage brokerage formed in 2014, who have extensive experience in the Canadian real estate and mortgage industries.
+The objective of forming EquityLine MIC was to provide investors an opportunity to participate in a pool of short-term mortgages provided to qualified borrowers seeking to access their home equity.
+Generally, the interest rate charged to borrowers through a mortgage investment corporations is higher than what a banking institution would charge.

 EquityLine MIC is a traditionally structured, provincially regulated MIC that provides eligible investors the opportunity to participate in a pool of private mortgages.
-The MIC is a loan structure unique to Canada, wherein the corporation receives a stream of mortgage interest payments from borrowers, which it then distributes as income to investors.
+The MIC is a business model, as defined under Section 130.1 (6) of the Income Tax Act (Canada), unique to Canada, wherein the corporation receives a stream of mortgage interest payments from borrowers, which it then distributes as income to investors.
 As a flow-through entity, the MIC must distribute all net income by the end of each year.